Funchal, Madeira - "the floating Garden"

 Madeira is sometimes called the “Floating Garden”.
 Flowers bloom year round on the island and there are gardens and parks all over the city of Funchal.
 My camera captured a few of the flowers and flowering trees as we toured the city.
 I kept thinking about my grandmother while I was there.
 She was from Portugal and plants and flowers were a big part of her life; lovingly caring for them on her front porch.
 I conjured an image of her in my mind…a big smile on her face, happy to see the flowers that adorn the city.

 The ship took 36 hours to travel from Ponte Delgada to Funchal.
-It’s only 607 miles so we suspect that the ship went slow to time arrival early in the morning to allow us time to visit the city.
+It’s only 607 miles so we suspect that the ship slowed down to arrive early in the morning to allow us time to visit the city.

 We didn’t book a ship excursion.
 Everything there is to do in town is close distance to the port and it’s easy enough to walk or take taxis which was more cost effective than the ship excursions.